There’s a subtle shift going on in the world of marketing right now.

-Sendinblue is our winner as the best email marketing tool for startups or small businesses that just need a really good solution with a broad range of features that’s also very affordable thanks to its tiered pricing plans.
+Sendinblue is our winner as the best free email marketing tool for startups or small businesses that just need a really good solution with a broad range of features.
+They offer a free version and one that’s also very affordable thanks to its tiered pricing plans.

 It’s basically a marketing toolbox for small businesses.